In my little corner of the world, winter is here… and with winter comes the rain and cold.

 Aaanyway, let’s just focus on shoes today.
 If you’re keeping it casual, here are some footwear options for you (click to enlarge):

-A. Caterpillar Dougald (aff link): The folks at Caterpillar were nice enough to send me a pair of these to try out.
+A. Caterpillar Dougald (unavailable, similar): The folks at Caterpillar were nice enough to send me a pair of these to try out.
 They’re rugged and good looking, built like a work boot but with the looks of a casual brogue.
 The sole is rubber, which is great for walking on slippery surfaces.
 If it’s a light rain (as opposed to some crazy flash flooding), you’d be good with these.

 Bootiquette: How do I wear these?